Click here to edit using the old editor

 Course Overview

-On completion of this physiotherapy course, you will be eligible to apply for membership to the Chartered Society of Physiotherapy (CSP) and the Health and Care Professions Council (HCPC).
-This will open up a variety of employment opportunities in the NHS, private and sporting sectors.
+Upon completion of the course, you will be eligible to apply for membership to the Chartered Society of Physiotherapy and the Health and Care Professions Council, which will open up a variety of employment opportunities in the NHS as well as in the private and sporting sectors.

 On this course you will...